cogentcore/cogent/README.md

 * Find not selecting first item (sometimes?)

 * dialog closing causes old window to show up -- need to update render images
-* textview context menu: add diff, vcs log

 * fileview global priority key shortcuts and fileview menu
 * editor rendering overflow
 * filetree --get rid of empty upper level or not?
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

-* outbuf use textview markup in addition to link formatting and other formatting.  tried but failed

 # DONE:

-* click on texteditor not updating all of current filenode -- commands not working for that
-* rest of the top app bar items: debug attach etc
-* ctrl-X+K kill buffer not fully closing
-* rename -- needs to close buffs before doing -- code is in gide somewhere (filetree?)
-* rename Known -> Enum or something?
-* lineno horiz scrolling issues -- this is in V1 too!
-* focus in topappbar returning to TAB not going to where command goes.

-* symbolsview: textview still not jumping to line correctly